herminiogg/ShExML/README.md

 ```

 Other possible publications per topic are:
-* Optimisatin of the ShExML engine
+* Optimisation of the ShExML engine
 ```
 García-González, H. (2025).
 Optimising the ShExML engine through code profiling: From turtle’s pace to state-of-the-art performance.
 Semantic Web, (Preprint), 1-30. https://doi.org/10.3233/SW-243736